 - Minimise physical risk to the child

 - Preserve potential for fertility

 - Preserve or increase capacity to have satisfying sexual relations

 - Take into account the wishes of the child

 In the 1950s and ’60s, one of the goals of treatment was the concealment of the original gender to reduce mental anguish.
 Some adults now feel that the moment of their diagnosis was the time they started to make sense of some of their life experiences.

 The modern holistic approach aims to bring both medical professionals and families together in order to answer their needs, limit interventions and offer alternatives with full disclosure.
-There will need to be a long-term follow-up of these children with ongoing psychological support, especially during adolescence and the transition from paediatric to adult care.
+There will need to be a long-term follow-up of these children with ongoing psychological support, especially during adolescence and transitioning from paediatric to adult care.

 It is worth remembering that some causes of intersex can present as endocrine emergencies.
 Management of these takes precedence.